derkreature/IBLBaker/README.md

 - [Marmoset Skyshop](http://www.marmoset.co/skyshop) - Commercial plugin for Unity3D Game engine.
 - [Knald Lys](https://www.knaldtech.com/lys-open-beta/) - Commercial tool from KnaldTech.

-Building:
+Building with Prebuilt Dependencies:
 --------------

+For the moment there is no build system setup for the dependencies.
+At some stage in the near future I will throw together a CMake system to complement the submodule setup that was recently added.

     1.)
-Install Visual Studio 2013 Express for Windows Desktop.
+Install Visual Studio 2015 Community for Windows Desktop.
-         The project builds fine under express if you don't have Visual Studio 2013 installed.
+         The project builds fine under community if you don't have Visual Studio 2015 installed.

     2.)
-Open \\IblBaker\src\IblBaker.sln in Visual Studio 2013.
+Open \\IblBaker\src\IblBaker.sln in Visual Studio 2015.

     3.)
 Select a configuration, build and run.